What Type of Cookie Consent Solution Does Your Website Need?

 WordPress

 WordPress websites usually work best with plugin-based cookie consent solutions.
-These tools can be installed directly from the dashboard and are often the easiest option for beginners.
+These tools are installed from the dashboard and are often the easiest option for beginners.

 Shopify

 Shopify websites usually use app-based or script-based solutions.
-Some providers offer dedicated Shopify apps, while others require you to add code manually.
+Some providers offer direct Shopify apps, while others require you to add code manually.

 Wix or Squarespace

-Wix and Squarespace websites often use built-in privacy tools, script-based cookie consent solutions, or third-party integrations.
+Wix and Squarespace websites often use built-in privacy tools, script-based cookie consent tools, or third-party integrations.
 In many cases, setup is done through platform settings or code injection options.

 Custom HTML Website

 If your website is custom-built, you will usually need a manual script-based solution.
-This may involve adding code to the header or using Google Tag Manager.
+This often means adding a code snippet to the header, using a tag manager, or working with a developer.

 ⚠️ Important

 A cookie consent solution is not just about showing a banner.
-It should also help control when non-essential cookies are loaded, especially if your website uses analytics or marketing scripts.
+It should also help control when non-essential cookies are loaded, especially if your website uses analytics, ads, embedded content, or marketing scripts.

 Comparison of plugin based script based and app based cookie consent setup methods